 Park the bus

 A derisive term meaning you’re not even trying to score, you’re just going for a 0-0 draw.
-Or it could mean you’re trying desperately to protect a 1-goal lead.
+Or it could mean you’re trying desperately to protect a one-goal lead.
 What they mean is you’ve parked the team bus in front of your goal.

 For you golfers, this is like a worm burner: a shot rolling along the ground.
 Also known as a daisy-cutter, grass-cutter, and so on.